Why Does Lyme Disease Mimic MS or Fibromyalgia?

 The Role of Neuroinflammation

-Neuroinflammation is a key mechanism linking Lyme disease to MS-like symptoms.
-When infection activates the immune system in the brain and nerves, it can lead to:
+Neuroinflammation is one mechanism linking Lyme disease to MS-like symptoms.

 - Numbness and weakness